MicrosoftDocs/security/zero-trust/deploy/infrastructure.md

 #### Configuration management of VMS and servers on which workloads are running

 Just as we have managed our on-prem data center environment, we must also ensure that we are effectively managing our cloud resources.
 The benefit of leveraging Azure is the ability to manage all your VMs from one platform using [Azure Arc](https://azure.microsoft.com/services/azure-arc/) (preview).
-Using Azure Arc, you can extend your Security Baselines from [Azure Policy](/azure/governance/policy/overview), your [Microsoft Defender for Cloud](https://azure.microsoft.com/services/security-center)
-(Defender for Cloud) policies, and Secure Score evaluations, as well as logging and monitoring all your resources in one place.
+Using Azure Arc, you can extend your Security Baselines from [Azure Policy](/azure/governance/policy/overview), your [Microsoft Defender for Cloud](https://azure.microsoft.com/services/security-center) policies, and Secure Score evaluations, as well as logging and monitoring all your resources in one place.
 Below are some actions for getting started.

 ##### Implement [Azure Arc (preview)](https://azure.microsoft.com/services/azure-arc/)